 - Use an egg-shaped cookie cutter, or shape the dough into an egg shape by hand.

-- Place a cooling rack on a cookie sheet.
+- Place on parchment paper or a cooling rack on a cookie sheet.
 Spray with cooking spray.
-Place eggs on the rack, and put in the freezer for an hour.
+Place eggs on it, and put in the freezer for an hour.

 - When you’re ready to coat the eggs, in a bowl add chocolate wafers and shortening.
 Microwave 30 seconds at a time.
 Stir every 30 seconds until melted, approx. one minute.
 Use immediately.